kbongco/Rhy-Finder-/README.md

 ### Code Issues & Resolutions

 -React Table - Dropped it from my initial plans, just planning on using a regular html table to return it.
 Couldn't find any documentation on how to incorporate API Data and React-Table. :(
+-moved having a working map to PMVP, a map is up and running but due to loss of time from storm and such time was lost in trying to figure out how to get markers up and running.